aleclearmind/restic-in-peace/README.md

 * skip the backup on whitelisted/blacklisted networks
 * skip the backup on battery power

-Read `configure_laptop.md` for instructions on how to setup your laptop.
+Read `configure_laptop.md` for instructions on how to install it and setup your laptop.

 ## Restoring files and performing other operations